 The wash is simply magnificent.
 While the shampoo has a very faint medicated scent, the suds this shampoo generates are thick and luxurious.
-The after effects are outstanding too, my hair felt soft and conditioned for a full day.
+The after-effects are outstanding too, my hair felt soft and conditioned for a full day.

-The shampoo isn’t sulfate free.
+The shampoo isn’t sulfate-free.
 It contains TEA Lauryl Sulfate which, like SLS, gives the foam a rich luxurious feel, and also washes your hair.
 Like SLS it is also said to be safe in smaller doses which you get in this shampoo.

 However, unlike SLS, not much is known about this ingredient.
 It has slipped under the radar while SLS and SLES have grabbed all the unwanted headlines.

-Paula’s Choice have recommended that SLS and TEA Lauryl Sulfate are so similar, the sensitizing effects will probably be similar.
+Paula’s Choice has recommended that SLS and TEA Lauryl Sulfate are so similar, the sensitizing effects will probably be similar.
 But even they aren’t sure.
 My advice would be, if you’re sensitive to SLS then steer clear of this shampoo.